chhylp123/BitMapperBS/README.md

 ### Changelog ###

+(16) August 24, 2019: version 1.0.2.1 released.

+    >> Add support of BitMapperBS to output MAPQ like Bowtie2.
+    >> Recalculate alignment with large or complex gaps.
+    >> For the '--mapstats' option, the output file name can be defined by users.
+    >> Add '--phred33', '--phred64', '--mp_max', '--mp_min', '--np', '--gap_open', and '--gap_extension' options.

 (15) June 29, 2019: version 1.0.1.6 released.

     >> Remove the `--pe` option.
 The paired-end mode or the single-end mode can be determined automatically.